currentxchange/WAX-NFT-Metadata-Standards/README.md

 # The Standards

-Are in the [./Standards](./Standards) directory.

-Here's how they work

-Here are the basic fields.
-Each type of media has a slightly different list of fields.
+Each standard uses these basic fields, and expands to a type-specific list of fields.

+The individual standards are linked farther down, and exist in the [./Standards](./Standards) directory.

 `string` just means text, `ipfs` is an [ipfs hash](https://www.pinata.cloud/) of the data.